fxamacker/ccf_draft/ccf_specs.md

 When evaluating or comparing codecs, benchmarks should include decoding malicious data.

-### Terminology
+### Notations and Terminology

-This specification uses requirements terminology, CBOR terminology, and CDDL terminology.

-This specification also uses the following notations:
+This document uses CDDL and EDN notations:
-- Concise Data Definition Language (CDDL) defined by [RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html).
+- Concise Data Definition Language (CDDL) is defined by [RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html).
 CDDL is a notation for unambiguously expressing CBOR and JSON data structures.
-- Extended Diagnostic Notation (EDN) defined by [Appendix G of RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).
+- Extended Diagnostic Notation (EDN) is defined by [Appendix G of RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).
 EDN is a "diagnostic notation" used to converse about encoded CBOR data items.

+This specification uses requirements terminology, CBOR terminology, and CDDL terminology.

 #### Requirements Terminology